FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ### Optional: Seed database

-Some parts of the site (like puzzles) require some minimal content to function.
+Parts of the site (like puzzles) require some minimal content to function.
 You can use https://github.com/ornicar/lila-db-seed to seed your local database with dummy data.

 ### Optional: Setup Stockfish analysis